Neo-Ciber94/prexel-rs/prexel-server/README.md

 - **Query Parameters**:
   - `only_result`:
-    - `true`: If the result is successful the result will be `plain/text` otherwise the `application/json` object with an error.
+    - `true`: If the result is successful the result will be a plain number otherwise a json object with an error.
     - `false`: The result will always be a json.